 What is Third Party Liability insurance?

 Third Party Liability (also called Public Liability) refers to claims by a third party against your group for injury or property damage caused by the bat group's negligence.
-Full details of BCT's third party liability insurance can be found in the Partner and Network Agreement appendices or in this overview.
+Full details of BCT's third party liability insurance can be found in the Partner and Network Agreement appendices (bottom of the page) or in this overview.

 We receive quite a few questions about ladder safety.
 Ladders should be checked before use and there is information on the Health & Safety Executive website about this, how to make sure you are using ladders safely and other resources (including information to consider when purchasing ladders).